Course Catalog 2019-2020

 • Close paraphrasing or verbatim use of a brief passage without citation

 An instructor who discovers a possible Tier 1 case should bring it to the attention of the department chair as soon as possible, typically within 24 hours.
 The instructor and chair should together determine whether the case meets the Tier 1 criteria.
-If so, the department chair should immediately contact the Office of the Provost to inquire whether the student has previous academic infractions or Tier 1 warnings on record.
-If so, then the case must be immediately advanced to the Academic Infractions Board (AIB).
 If the chair and instructor decide that the case meets the Tier 2 or 3 criteria, then the case must be immediately advanced to the Academic Infractions Board (AIB).

-First-time Tier 1 cases are handled by the department and Associate Provost.
-The chair should notify the student as quickly as possible (typically within 48 hours after conferring with the faculty member) about the concerns raised over the assignment(s), and schedule a meeting as expeditiously as possible with the faculty member and student to discuss the case.
+First-time Tier 1 cases are handled by the department and the Associate Provost.
+The chair should notify the student as quickly as possible (typically within 48 hours after conferring with the faculty member) about the concerns raised over the assignment(s), and schedule a meeting as expeditiously as possible with the faculty member and the student to discuss the case.
 In Tier 1 cases, the student has the right to request a hearing before the AIB rather than the recommended meeting with the instructor and the department chair.
 If a student fails to attend a scheduled meeting with the department chair and instructor or otherwise fails to participate in the Tier 1 process, the case will go immediately to the AIB.
-Students may consult with their faculty advisor or another faculty or staff member of their choice about their options.
+Students may consult with their faculty advisor or another faculty or staff member of their choice about their options, and/or request their attendance at the meeting.
 Until the case is resolved, the student may not seek to drop, withdraw from, or change the grading status of the course in which the actions occurred.

 Tier 2 offenses are those that indicate a more significant breach of trust.
 Examples include but are not limited to: